ionic-team/ionic-framework/BREAKING.md

 **Internal DOM Structure Changes**

-Due to the structural changes required to support floating labels with slotted start and end content, this change has the potential to introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.
+New wrapper elements have been added to the component's internal DOM structure to support floating labels with slotted start and end content.
+Additionally, the structure of the component has been reorganized, with some elements now grouped differently than before.
+This may introduce breaking changes for developers who rely on the component's internal DOM structure or apply custom styling to internal elements.

-The following internal elements have been added:
+The following internal wrapper elements have been added:
 - Added: `<div class="input-start">` wrapper for the start slot
 - Added: `<div class="input-control">` wrapper for the label and native control
 - Added: `<div class="input-end">` wrapper for the end slot and clear button

-While the public API has not changed, selectors or style overrides targeting the previous markup may need to be updated to use the new class names.
-If you have custom CSS targeting the internal structure of input, update your selectors to reference the new element names.
+While the public API has not changed, selectors or style overrides targeting the previous markup may need to be updated to reference the new wrapper elements and their organization.
+If you have custom CSS targeting the internal structure of input, update your selectors to account for these structural changes.

 <h4 id="version-9x-legacy-picker">Legacy Picker</h4>